phw/peek/README.md

 will be.

 Peek runs on X11 or inside a GNOME Shell Wayland session using XWayland.
-Support for more Wayland desktops or Ubuntu Mir might be added in the future (see FAQs below).
+Support for more Wayland desktops might be added in the future (see FAQs below).

 ## Requirements